-Strength Training is beneficial for everyone but not every body should or will apply the same load, resistance, or range of motion to each exercise.
-Modifications are encouraged to promote optimal muscle response and movement quality.
+FWH Strength Training is the intentionality and precision of personal training within a small group experience.
+These trainings use bodyweight and simple modalities to apply load and resistance in order to strengthen the muscular system.
+It’s our belief that strength training is beneficial for everyone but not every body should or will apply the same load, resistance, or range of motion to each exercise.
+That’s why both optimized movement and modifications are individually recommended to promote the best muscle response and movement quality for each person in the room.

 When bones are challenged by an external force, they respond by growing stronger.
 Strength Training triggers this adaptation by helping bones retain their structural integrity over time and reducing the risk of injury, osteopenia, and osteoporosis.
 This is of special concern for women who make up 80% of osteoporosis cases.